therealryanbonham/badnest/info.md

 Google Login support added with many thanks to: chrisjshull from <https://github.com/chrisjshull/homebridge-nest/>

 The values of `"issue_token"` and `"cookie"` are specific to your Google Account.
 To get them, follow these steps (only needs to be done once, as long as you stay logged into your Google Account).

+The refresh token method can now be used.
+Use <https://github.com/chrisjshull/homebridge-nest#using-a-google-account---refresh-token-method> to grab the token.
+Leave `"issue_token"` and `"cookie"` blank or simply remove them from the config to use `"refresh_token"`.
+The refresh token method is preferable as it doesnt expire unless you change the password on your google account, unlike the cookie method.

 1. Open a Chrome browser tab in Incognito Mode (or clear your cache).
 2. Open Developer Tools (View/Developer/Developer Tools).